nishara-madhushankha-collab/Portfolio_website/README.md

 This is my personal portfolio website built using HTML, CSS, and JavaScript.
 It showcases my projects, skills, experience, education, and includes a contact form connected to Google Sheets for form submissions.

 🚀 Live Preview
-You can view the live version of the portfolio here (if hosted): https://nishara-madhushankha-collab.github.io/Portfolio_website/
+You can view the live version of the portfolio here: https://nishara-madhushankha-collab.github.io/Portfolio_website/

 📂 Features